martonmiklos/universal_rc_encoder_fw/README.md

 ## Implementation details

 Timer1 is used to send events for the frame start periods (with 30 ms interval now).

-When a frame peroid is started the ADC channels scanned..

-Then the encoding rutine outputs the encoded waveform to the signalBuffer array in the following format:

 Timer2 is used as a 1us tick timer.

+When a frame peroid is started the ADC channels scanned.

+Then the encoding rutine outputs the encoded digital waveform to the signalBuffer array.

-In the main loop the signalBuffer is parsed:
+Then in the main loop the signalBuffer is parsed:
  * At each read the encoded signal will be toggled
  * The buffer amount of us to be waited
  * The encoded line toggled again